AzurySound/Alarm-Timer-Clock/README.md

 # Alarm-Timer-Clock
 ## Welcome to ATC!

-The product is aimed to be an effective widject for micro time management.
+The product is aimed to be an effective widject for self time micromanagement.
 There is a packed exe file available to download and run.

 The code is distributed between 3 .py files: